-In accordance with the Priest Rapid Hydroelectric Project's (Priest Rapids Project or Project) License Order, issued by the Federal Energy Regulatory Commission (FERC) on April 17, 2008 (FERC 2008), and the 401 Water Quality Certification (WQC), issued by the Washington Department of Ecology (WDOE) on April 3, 2007 (WDOE 2007) and amended March 6, 2008 (FERC 2008), Public Utility District No. 2 of Grant County, Washington (Grant PUD) is required to develop, in consultation with the Priest Rapids Fish Forum (PRFF), a Pacific Lamprey Management Plan Comprehensive Annual Report (PLMP Comprehensive Annual Report) to be filed with FERC on or before March 31 of each year.
-The PLMP Comprehensive Annual Report summarizes the on-going activities undertaken at the Priest Rapids Project in 2020, as identified in the PLMP, for the purpose of identifying and addressing project impacts on Pacific lamprey.
+In accordance with the Priest Rapid Hydroelectric Project (Priest Rapids Project or Project) License Order issued by the Federal Energy Regulatory Commission (FERC) on April 17, 2008 (FERC 2008), and the 401 Water Quality Certification (WQC), issued by the Washington Department of Ecology (WDOE) on April 3, 2007 (WDOE 2007) and amended March 6, 2008 (FERC 2008), Public Utility District No. 2 of Grant County, Washington (Grant PUD) is required to develop, in consultation with the Priest Rapids Fish Forum (PRFF), a Pacific Lamprey Management Plan Comprehensive Annual Report (PLMP Comprehensive Annual Report) to be filed with FERC on or before March 31 of each year.
+The PLMP Comprehensive Annual Report summarizes the on-going activities undertaken at the Priest Rapids Project in 2021, as identified in the PLMP, for the purpose of identifying and addressing project impacts on Pacific lamprey.
 Any variations from the implementation schedule provided in the PLMP have been identified in this document.
 This report also describes recent Pacific lamprey passage, behavioral, and survival investigations and measures undertaken in the Columbia River Basin as well as an evaluation to determine if these investigations and measures are: (i) consistent with similar measures taken at other projects; (ii) appropriate to implement at the Project; and (iii) cost-effective to implement at the Project.

-During the twelfth year of implementation of the PLMP, Grant PUD continued, for an eleventh year, its assessment of Pacific lamprey behavior and passage efficiency through fishways at Priest Rapids and Wanapum dams and their respective reservoirs to evaluate the efficacy of design enhancements installed during the 2009-2010 winter fish ladder maintenance outage.
-For the 2010 through 2019 migrations, Grant PUD monitored a total of 652 and 647 half-duplex passive integrated transponder (HDX-PIT) tagged lamprey at Priest Rapids and Wanapum dams, respectively.
-Fishway passage efficiency for lamprey ranged from 50.0 to 100.0% with a standard error range of 0 to 19% at Priest Rapids Dam over the 2010-2019 period and ranged from 59.9 to 100.0% with a standard error range of 2 to 32% at Wanapum Dam over the 2010-2013, 2015-2019 period (2014 intentionally omitted due to anomalous conditions associated with the Wanapum spillway fracture).
-The fishway passage efficiency for the entire 2010-2019 comprehensive dataset is 93.8% and 100.0% at Priest Rapids and Wanapum dams, respectively.
-This dataset includes years with lower than average detection efficiency, due to poor antenna performance at select locations, which may underestimate passage efficiency.
+During the thirteenth year of implementation of the PLMP, Grant PUD was unable to assess Pacific lamprey behavior and passage efficiency through fishways at Priest Rapids and Wanapum dams and their respective reservoirs to evaluate the efficacy of design enhancements that were installed during the 2009-2010 winter fish ladder maintenance outage due to COVID restrictions placed on tagging programs in the Lower Columbia River during 2021.

+Grant PUD will continue monitoring as soon as tagging at downstream locations resumes.
+For the 2010 through 2019 migrations1, Grant PUD monitored a total of 652 and 647 half-duplex passive integrated transponder (HDX-PIT) tagged lamprey at Priest Rapids and Wanapum dams, respectively.
 The long-term average fishway passage efficiency for 2010-2019 is 86.6% and 89.4% at Priest Rapids and Wanapum dams, respectively (2 -32% SE).
 Low passage efficiency estimates were associated with small sample sizes in some ladders in certain years.

 Up to 2019, fish from tagging efforts downstream during the adult Pacific lamprey migration period were used to evaluate Project passage efficiency and to estimate passage times through the fishways at Priest Rapids and Wanapum dams.
 Pacific lamprey are HDX-PIT tagged and released at Bonneville Dam by University of Idaho and the Confederated Tribes of the Warm Springs.
-However, in 2020, no tagging took place at Bonneville Dam so the HDX-PIT arrays at Wanapum and Priest Rapids dams were not operated.
+However, since 2020, no tagging took place at Bonneville Dam, so the HDX-PIT arrays at Wanapum and Priest Rapids dams were not operated.
 Passage monitoring is anticipated to occur in the future as tagging at Bonneville Dam is reinstated.

 In April 2018, the PRFF agreed by consensus to the Grant PUD Adult Pacific Lamprey No Net Impact Trap and Transportation Statement of Agreement (SOA) (Appendix A of Le et al. 2019).
-For the third year of the agreement, Grant PUD operated the mechanical lamprey traps at Priest Rapids Dam from July 21 to September 10, 2020.
-A total of 135 lamprey were trapped from July
+For the fourth year of the agreement, Grant PUD operated the mechanical lamprey traps at Priest Rapids Dam from July 20 to September 9, 2021.
+A total of 462 lamprey were trapped to provide lamprey for Public Utility District No. 1 of Douglas County's (Douglas PUD's) translocation program.